 3. Rogers – Network covers 96% with full plans, 5G, unlimited.
 Subsidiaries include Chatr Mobile, Fido Mobile, Petro-Canada Mobility, and Cityfone.

-4. Freedom Mobile – Regional operator in major cities.
-Very cheap plans with unlimited talk/data but limited coverage.
+4. Sasktel – Regional operator in Saskatchewan.
+Cheap plans with unlimited talk/data but coverage only in the Saskatchewan region.
 Offers phone financing.

 5. MVNOs – Resell bandwidth of major carriers.
 Popular options include Lucky Mobile, Virgin Mobile, Koodo Mobile, Public Mobile, Chatr Mobile, and Fido Mobile.
 Fido offers generous data plans, Spotify premium, and phone financing.

-So in summary, Bell, Telus, and Rogers have nationwide coverage while Freedom and MVNOs offer cheaper plans for major city usage.
+So in summary, Bell, Telus, and Rogers have nationwide coverage while Sasktel and MVNOs offer cheaper plans for major city usage.

 Here are some tips for saving data when using a prepaid SIM card in Canada: